RealDaniG/QFS/TESTNET_STATUS.md

 ## 🎯 What Is This?

-QFS v15 introduces **Autonomous Governance** - a fully deterministic, cryptographically verifiable system that allows the protocol to self-amend parameters through on-chain proposals and voting.
+QFS v15.3 introduces **Structural Verifiability** - a fully deterministic system where every governance execution produces a cryptographically signed Proof-of-Execution (PoE) artifact.

-**This is a PUBLIC TESTNET.** The goal is external validation and security review, not speculation or price discussion.
+**This is a PUBLIC TESTNET.** The goal is external validation of the v15.3 PoE assurance layer.

 ## ✅ What Can I Verify Myself?